seycileli/google-apps-script/DriveApp/DriveApp.md

 <hr>
 <h1 align="center">DriveApp<h1>

-<p>Allows scripts to create, find, and modify files and folders in Google Drive.
+<h6>Allows scripts to create, find, and modify files and folders in Google Drive.

-To learn more <a href="https://developers.google.com/apps-script/reference/drive/drive-app">click here</a></p>
+To learn more <a href="https://developers.google.com/apps-script/reference/drive/drive-app">click here</a></h6>